-The community of Cades in Williamsburg County is best known for being the birthplace of Governor Robert McNair, who served as South Carolina’s governor during the Orangeburg Massacre.
 The Northeast Railroad laid tracks through the town in 1856, but it would be several more years before a depot was built as no train stopped in Cades at the time.
 When a post office was established in 1887, the town changed its name from Camp Ridge to Cades, and this depot was built to accommodate stops between Lake City and Kingstree.

-The town charter for Cades was officially issued on March 4, 1904.
+Regardless of the name’s origin, the town charter for Cades was officially issued on March 4, 1904.
 At the time, Cades covered one square mile and had 190 residents.
 Cades is also the site of the old Cooper’s Academy, a private boarding school for black children.

 We would like to make this page better.
 Do you have information about the Cades Depot that you would like to share?
 If so, please send it to the South Carolina Picture Project.
 Thank you!

 * Vernal “Glenn” Arnette, III also notes that Vernal Glenn Arnette’s home in Cades once caught fire.
 This first Vernal Glenn Arnette died without children, which is why we do not include Senior after his name.